isomerpages/moe-victoriasch/_our-curriculum/Academic Development/Departments.md

 		<p><h4>Curriculum</h4></p>
 		<p>By the end of the course, a student should be able to:<br><ul><li>acquire the necessary mathematical concepts and skills for everyday life, and for continuous learning in Mathematics and related disciplines.</li><li>develop the necessary process skills for the acquisition and application of mathematical concepts and skills.</li><li>develop the mathematical thinking and problem solving skills and apply these skills to formulate and solve problems.</li><li>recognise and use connections among mathematical ideas, and between Mathematics and other disciplines.</li><li>make effective use of a variety of mathematical tools (including information and communication technology tools) in the learning and application of Mathematics.</li><li>produce imaginative and creative work arising from mathematical ideas.</li><li>develop the abilities to reason logically, to communicate mathematically, and to learn cooperatively and independently.</li></ul></p>
 			<p><h4>Pedagogy</h4></p>
 			<p>The Mathematics Department aims to establish a high-quality Mathematics instructional programme based on a sound curriculum and pedagogy that creates thinking, IT competent and self-directed learners who appreciate interdisciplinary learning.
-The Department focuses on the design of engaging learning activities via the following approaches:</p>
+The Department focuses on the design of engaging learning activities via the following approaches:<ul><li>Teaching for Understanding framework</li><li>Collaborative Learning Strategies</li><li>Mathematical Modeling
+</li><li>Socratic Questioning</li></ul></p>
 			<p><h4>Assessment</h4></p>
 			<p>The Mathematic Department employs the Mastery Learning approach through regular work assignments, ongoing assessment and lesson reinforcement comprising of:</p>
 	<p><ul><li>Daily written assignments</li><li>topical worksheets (differentiated)</li><li>topical class tests/quizzes</li><li>Alternative Assessment</li></ul><br>All work assignments submission are closely monitored to encourage consistent work and revision and to allow teachers to monitor the students’ progress.</p>